-Mauritania is a stable, fast growing market with the ambition, vision and ability to develop into a significant presence in the global market.
+Mauritania is a stable, rapidly developing country with the ambition, vision and the ability to develop into a significant presence in the global market.
 Since opening its UK embassy in 2013, Mauritania has been taking positive steps to extend its relationship with UK.
 There is a growing number of international partnership projects requiring UK investment and involvement, especially in the education, energy, financial services, fishing and shipping sectors.

 The MBBC was developed to: